dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 divinatory escape from a socially imposed prison of unconsciousness!

 This requires a universal covering, which is why the statistical mechanics of the I Ching is paramount.
-It's yarrow sticks method for sampling a true uniform distribution of random numbers.
-If this corresponds to a truly uniform covering of phenomena and dynamics, then it truly acts as a set of keys to unlock any and every potential circumstance of social captivity.
+Its yarrow sticks method for sampling form a true uniform distribution of random numbers.
+If this *corresponds* to a truly uniform covering of phenomena and dynamics, then it truly acts as a set of keys to unlock any and every potential circumstance of social captivity.
 The specifics of this universal semioteleological covering of human experience is the subject of